-No resources derived from the issue of bonds with the ticker symbol "MONEX19" are pending to be applied.
-Likewise, there have been no variations in the use of funds obtained through the issue of bonds to those specified in the corresponding supplements.
+No resources derived from the issuance of bonds with ticker symbol "MONEX 21" are pending to be applied.
+Likewise, there have been no variations in the use of funds obtained through the issuance of bonds to those specified in the corresponding supplement.

-Net resources obtained by Monex from the issue of bonds with the ticker symbol MONEX19 are composed as follows:
+Net resources obtained by Monex from the issuance of bonds with the ticker symbol MONEX 21 are composed as follows:

 Concept Amount

-Issuance Expenses 16.9
+Issuance expenses 16.1

-Net resources obtained from placement 1,483.1
+Net resources obtained from the issuance 1,483.9

-Gross resources from Bonds \$1,500
+Gross resources from Bonds 1,500

-\ Figures in millions of pesos
+^{} Figures in millions of MXN

-g) Public documents
+a) Public documents

-In accordance with articles 33 and 34 of the Circular Única de Emisoras, Monex has submitted financial information (monthly, quarterly, and annual financial statements, as well as Audited Financial Statements) and the corporate information (summons for meetings of shareholders, minutes of shareholders' meetings, payments of dividends, repurchasing of shares and other relevant events) in full and timely manner.
+In accordance with articles 33 and 34 of the Circular Única de Emisoras, Monex has submitted financial information (monthly, quarterly, and annual financial statements, as well as Audited Financial Statements) and the corporate information (summons for shareholders' meetings, minutes of shareholders' meetings, payments of dividends, repurchasing of shares and other relevant events) in full and timely manner.
 Likewise, we have delivered the information required for being a public entity and our subsidiaries have delivered the corresponding information to the CNBV for being regulated institutions.